Lawan, Omo- Agege celebrate with Nigerian Youth on International Youth Day

 Also, the Deputy President of the Senate, Senator Ovie Omo Agege has said that even in the face of unprecedented challenges, Nigerian youth have continued to demonstrate tremendous courage and resilience thereby giving hope for a better future.

-In a message signed on Wednesday in Abuja by his Special Adviser, Media, Ola Awoniyi, Lawan noted the importance of the Day which was set aside by the United Nations to draw attention to issues concerning the youth at the community, national and global levels.
+In a message signed yesterday in Abuja by his Special Adviser, Media, Ola Awoniyi, Lawan noted the importance of the Day which was set aside by the United Nations to draw attention to issues concerning the youth at the community, national and global levels.

 Lawan said, “It is therefore imperative for us to take extraordinary measures to assuage the effects of the pandemic on the youth, especially as these concern employment and business opportunities.